 Departing from Kiel in mid-August, the ship and its crew will spend just under 3 weeks carrying out detailed environmental measurements that will provide information on the background conditions in the region, against which to monitor for CO2 emissions during the STEMM-CCS controlled CO2 release experiment in spring 2019.

-- Pre-define and measure sensitive and robustly measurable environmental background variables, which are also indicative for subsea CO2 leakage, prior to offshore CO2 storage operations.
+- Pre-define and measure sensitive and robustly measurable environmental background variables which provide an indication for subsea CO2 leakage;

-- Provide water column measurements of trace gases, nutrients, and carbonate chemistry variables to assess baseline conditions in the study region.
-Collect geochemical porewater data to provide a quantitative, process-based interpretation of porewater and benthic fluxes by state-of-the-art numerical model, collected under natural (baseline) conditions.
-The baseline data is also needed for comparison with data obtained during artificial CO2-release experiments, which will be conducted in the same area.
+- Provide water column measurements of trace gases, nutrients and carbonate chemistry variables to assess baseline conditions in the study region.
+Collect under natural (baseline) conditions a geochemical porewater dataset to provide a quantitative, process-based interpretation of porewater and benthic fluxes using a state-of-the-art numerical model.
+This baseline data will be used for comparison with measurements taken during the controlled CO2 release experiment in the same area in spring 2019;

-- Test newly-designed benthic chambers, novel chemical sensors, and hydroacoustic detection systems for measuring benthic and pelagic carbon fluxes (i.e. by using lab-on-the-chip technology, optodes, membrane inlet mass spectrometry, 3D-visual bubble imaging, and (multibeam) echosounder quantification.
+- Test novel chemical sensors, and hydroacoustic detection systems for measuring benthic and pelagic carbon fluxes (i.e. by using lab-on-a-chip technology, optodes, eddy co-variance techniques for O2 and pH, 3D-visual bubble imaging, and (multibeam) echosounder quantification).

 - Retrieve, service and re-deploy the project’s benthic lander, including downloading of data from sensor measurements over the last 12 months, and cleaning and refurbishing sensors before redeployment of lander for near-seafloor measurements over the coming year.